-On July 21, 2020, the Colonial States Athletics Conference announced that all intercollegiate competition for the Fall 2020 season is suspended.
-A final decision on the possibility of future intercollegiate competition for fall sports, including the possibility of conducting fall intercollegiate competition in Spring 2021, as well as a plan for intercollegiate competition for winter sports, will be made by the end of September 2020.
+On September 30, 2020, the Colonial States Athletics Conference announced that all intercollegiate competition will continue to be suspended through December 31, 2020.
+A decision regarding future intercollegiate competition, including the possibility of conducting fall intercollegiate competition in Spring 2021, will be assessed by November 30, 2020.

-To view a statement from Wilson College President Wesley R. Fugate, Ph.D. on this decision, please see www.wilson.edu/fall_athletics.
+To view a statement from Wilson College President Wesley R. Fugate, Ph.D. on this decision, please see. www.wilson.edu/coronavirus-information.

 What is the status of athletics facilities?

-The fitness center, field house gym, bowling alley, archery range and outdoor recreation courts are closed until further notice.
+The fitness center, field house gym, bowling alley and archery range are closed until further notice.

 Do we plan to cancel Commencement or Reunion?

-For the health and safety of the entire campus community, the College decided to postpone the traditional in-person Commencement ceremony planned for May 17, 2020 until October 24, 2020.
-In addition, all Reunion 202 activities will be combined with Reunion 2021 dates.
+For the health and safety of the entire campus community, the College will not host a traditional in-person Commencement ceremony for the Class of 2020 on October 24, 2020 as originally announced.
+As soon as a decision has been made about rescheduling this event as well as graduation activities for the Class of 2021, a message will be shared with the entire Wilson College family.
+In addition, all Reunion 2020 activities will be combined with Reunion 2021 dates.